genjinoguchi/bc_days/_site/README.md

 *  Personal about page, and contact page.
 *  Resume/CVS.
 *  The current software (and a couple of hardware, but only a couple) that I'm working on, and those that I've finished.

-*  A randomly-generated animation done through js-- check!
+Personal Notes

-Swag to include
+Possible things to include
 * Home page with a photo gallery maybe?
 * Some js animations
 * Parallax scrolling